 What Is Penetration Testing?

-Penetration testing, or commonly known as pen testing, uses an ethical hacking attack to test the security of an organization’s systems, applications, and networks.
+Penetration testing, commonly known as pen testing, uses an ethical hacking attack to test the security of an organization’s systems, applications, and networks.
 This allows organizations to identify and rectify any weaknesses within their infrastructure before they are subjected to a genuine cyberattack.

 Technological advances mean that we now have a plethora of automated penetration testing tools at our fingertips.
 Modern pen-testing tools allow us to simulate fast and effective cyber-attacks at the touch of a button.
 It is important to remember that you are unlikely to find a single testing tool to meet all of your organization’s needs; instead, you may need to deploy several tools to fully test your network.